awallien/bt_playground/README.md

 # bt_playground
 A "playground" of backtracking programs

-Backtracking is a concept of finding possible solutions to a computational problem by building partial solutions in order to acheive a certain goal.
-For each partial solution, the backtracking algorithm runs a test to determine the validity of a partial solution.
-If the partial solutions happens to be invalid, it would "backtrack" to build a different solution; otherwise, the backtracker would continue until it reaches the certain goal.
+Backtracking is a concept of finding all or some possible solutions to a computational problem by building partial solutions.
+For each partial solution, the backtracking algorithm runs a test to determine its validity.
+If the partial solution happens to be invalid, it would "backtrack" to build a different part of the solution; otherwise, the backtracker would continue until it reaches a certain goal.

 ## Objective
 * To understand a general algorithm in computer science for finding all possible solutions to a computational problem.